 5. Conflicts With Employees

 If you work face-to-face with customers, there’s a chance you’ll clash with a few people.
-Whether you’re in the right or the wrong, these situations are never good for your business — because the customer is the one who gets to write the online review.
+Whether you’re right or wrong, these situations are never good for your business — because the customer is the one who gets to write the online review.
 They can write whatever they want about your business (truthful or not), and most third parties will be inclined to take the customer’s side.

 We hear you – it’s not fair.
 But it is a part of running a business in the modern age.